 This paper from the Child Family Community Australia information exchange outlines definitions and statistics related to cyberbullying.
 It explores the differences between cyberbullying and offline bullying, and parents' roles and involvement in preventing and responding to cyberbullying incidents.
 The aim is to inform practitioners and professionals of ways to help parents clarify their roles, and to provide parents with the tools to help their teenaged children engage in responsible online behaviour.

 The School A to Z website provides practical help for parents about keeping kids safe online.
-It includes Ten Cybersafety Tips Every Parent Should Know, and information from experts about cybersafety.
+It includes tips for keeping your family's personal information safe.
 Useful information is also provided for parents of children who are bullied.

 This website provides advice for schools on cybersafety and the responsible use of digital technologies.
 It covers a range of topics including bullying, cybersafety strategies, and practical steps and actions relating to online incidents.